 The likelihood that Congress will help the Post Office grows dimmer every day.
 The Senate passed a bi-partisan reform bill last April by a 63-37 margin.
 Its chief sponsors were Joe Lieberman, I-Conn., Tom Carper, D-Del., Scott Brown, R-Mass., and Susan Collins, R-Maine.

 In addition to waiving the pre-funding requirement, it expanded the Postal Service’s authority to streamline its operations.
 That could include elimination of Saturday delivery, but only after two years.
 The bill also expands its shipping authority to include alcoholic beverages so it can compete with FedEx and UPS in that category while allowing its 33,000 retail outlets across the country to sell non-postal products.

 The Republican-controlled House, however, can’t muster the votes to pass the legislation introduced by Rep. Darrell Issa, R-Cal., chairman of the Oversight and Government Reform Committee.
 The legislation would only waive the $5.5 billion payment for one year and requires full repayment in 2015 and 2016.
-In addition, if the losses continue, the bill creates a new financial control authority that can step in and assume control of the service.
-The legislation would also immediately void union contracts at the Postal Service, which currently have no-layoff clauses.
+In addition, if the losses continue, the bill creates a new financial control authority that can step in and void union contracts at the Postal Service, which currently have no-layoff clauses.

 “The default by the Postal Service on its obligation to its own employees and retirees follows decades of mismanagement, and a willful blindness to fundamental changes in America’s use of mail,” said Issa in a prepared statement.
 “The Postal Service continues to fail to do all it can under current law to cut costs.”